 Jo typed “OK

 ” and sent the message to Sean.
 She shut down her computer and picked her phone up.
 No Bars.
 She looked out the kitchen window—the streets of the city were already beginning to fill with cars.
-On I-5, the traffic was at a standstill, almost as bad as rush hour.
+On I-5, the traffic was at a near-standstill, worse than rush hour.
 The rest of the city was black.
 Looking to the southeast, she saw a large red cloud in the distance, hovering above a brilliant lake of fire.

 “Oh My God, it’s Rainier!” she said.